cratekube/cratekube/docs/Architecture.md

 #### kube-apiserver

-The `kube-apiserver` provides an internal and external interface to Kubernetes.
+The `kube-apiserver` (referred to as the `API Server` in this document) provides an internal and external interface to Kubernetes.
 It serves the Kubernetes API, handles REST requests, and directly interfaces with `etcd` to watch and store cluster state.

 #### kube-scheduler